Baily321/Introduction-/README.md

 # Introduction-

-A simple Android welcome screen designed to greet users with a clean and modern interface.
-It includes a logo, welcome message, and a “Get Started” button.
+A simple Android welcome screen with a logo, message, and start button.